-The summer before I turned five, my parents moved to my grandmother’s house in Yonkers, New York, a suburb a half-hour by train to Grand Central Terminal.
-Growing up as an only child, I spent a lot of time listening to my grandmother’s stories about the Russian/Ukrainian bar in the East Village she had run with my late grandfather.
+The summer before I turned five, my parents moved to my maternal grandmother’s house in Yonkers, New York, a suburb a half-hour by train to Grand Central Terminal.
+Growing up as an only child, I spent a lot of time listening to my grandmother’s stories about her childhood in Ukraine and the bar in the East Village she had run with my late grandfather, who was from Belarus.
 Three out of four of my grandparents were immigrants.
 My father’s side is Jewish, my mom’s side is Eastern Orthodox Christian, but they all came from Eastern Europe to escape war, oppression, poverty or a combination thereof.
-My maternal grandparents travelled to America alone; one was just seventeen at the time.
+My maternal grandparents travelled to America alone; my grandfather was just seventeen at the time.
 My family history has given me a great appreciation for the stories of immigrants and refugees of all cultures and backgrounds.

 I went to the same public elementary school for seven years.
 In kindergarten, my teacher refused to call me by the Slavic nickname I’d been called since birth, Katya, because she said we were in America so I became Kate but always kept this heritage close to my heart.
 In first grade, I started off in the lowest reading group, was small for my age, shy, and sometimes fell out of my chair.
 But in second grade, my teacher encouraged me to write poetry and I started to love school, especially reading and creative writing.
 When I was ten, my parents separated and later divorced.
-Books were my escape (they still are).
-I particularly liked survival stories such as Island of the Blue Dolphins.
+Books and stories were my escape from anxiety (they still are).

 In seventh grade, my parents sent me to a private school in New York City.
 Middle school was predictably awful: I had big blue glasses, braces, and was still so tiny that on my first day a staff member tried to send me to the elementary school.
 But I had a great English teacher who introduced me to weird, wonderful writers like Flannery O’Connor, Shirley Jackson, and J.D.
 Salinger.
 For my last two years of high school, I switched to a boarding school so I could study Russian.
-I was even able to visit a famous Communist youth camp as an American exchange camper and spend a semester at a high school in the Soviet Union (yes, I am that old).
+I was even able to visit a famous Communist youth camp as an American exchange camper and spend a semester at a math and science high school in the Soviet Union (yes, I am that old).

 After studying English at Yale, I spent a year as a high school English teacher before becoming a journalist.
 My first job was at Good Housekeeping where I kept the messiest desk in the history of the magazine.
 (I continue to be extremely messy.)
 Over the next decade, I worked for Rolling Stone, The Washington City Paper, and The New Republic, where I was managing editor, editing stories about politics and world affairs.